-Being able to manage your long-term recovery from both struggles is a process and can be managed with a mix of therapies, treatment, and aftercare support.
+Learning to manage your long-term recovery from both addiction and depression is a difficult process that can be managed with a mix of therapies, treatment, and aftercare support.

 Opioids Role in Depression

-The study found that 10% of the 100,000 individuals developed depression after opioid use for 30 days or more .
-Interestingly enough, none of the patients had a prior diagnosis of depression and all were consistent across all three treatment settings.
+The study found that 10% of the 100,000 patients developed depression after opioid use of 30 days or more .
+Interestingly enough, none of the patients had a prior diagnosis of depression and this finding was consistent across all three treatment settings.

-The research lead believes that depression can be onset with opioid use due to changes in the reward and pleasure areas of the brain, as well as lowered testosterone level changes due to opioids.
+The research lead believes that depression can be onset with opioid use due to changes in the reward and pleasure areas of the brain, as well as lower testosterone levels due to opioid ingestion.

-The is no debating the opioid abuse and addiction is becoming a fast and furious issue within the United States.
-Opioid prescribing as lead to 183,000 people died due to overdoses from 1999 through 2015 according to the Centers for Disease Control .
+There is no debating that opioid abuse and the addiction to opiates have reached epidemic proportions within the United States.
+The prescribing of opioids has contributed to 183,000 people dying from overdoses between 1999 and 2015 according to the Centers for Disease Control .

-Almost 37 million Americans with mood disorders are using opioids to help manage symptoms, compared to 5% of the general population .
-This equates to about 60 million prescriptions annually for individuals with a mood disorder-a startling number.
+Sadly, almost 37 million Americans with mood disorders are using opioids to help manage depression symptoms, compared to 5% of the general population .
+This equates to about 60 million prescriptions annually for individuals with a mood disorder which is a startling number.

 Importance of Treatment

 Both mood disorders and addiction can be treated concurrently.
-Often relapse occurs due to one affecting the other and can be difficult to reach or maintain recovery if only the addiction or mood disorder is being treated .
+Often relapse occurs due to one co-occurring issue influencing the other.
+It can be difficult to reach or maintain recovery if only the addiction or mood disorder is being treated .

 In dealing with depression and opiate addiction, an effective and comprehensive treatment plan is imperative.
 This plan needs to address the opioid addiction which should include medical detoxification to manage withdrawal symptoms from the opioids.

-Medications may also be necessary but strictly monitored especially if concern for prescription medication abuse or misuse.
+Medications may also be necessary but should be strictly monitored especially if there is a concern of abuse or misuse.

 Multiple Treatment Options for Long-Term Recovery

-Most commonly are those individuals who struggle with opioid addiction and depression.
-In 2015 it was estimated that there were enough opioids prescribed in the United States alone, that there were enough opioids for every American to be medicated 24 hours a day for three weeks .
+A common occurrence is individuals struggling with opioid addiction and depression.
+In 2015 it was estimated that there were enough opioids prescribed in the United States alone, for every American to be medicated 24 hours a day for three weeks .

 Therapies such as Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT) are highly effective for treating both issues.
 Using traditional therapies with more holistic ones such as animal therapy, mindfulness, art, and expressive therapies can aid in long-term recovery coping skills and support plan.

 CBT works to identify and counter negative thoughts, feelings, and behaviors due to depression and addictions.
-DBT can work to help understand emotions both cognitively and physically.
+DBT works to help understand and deal with emotions both cognitively and physically.
 It works by using mindfulness and learning how to manage self-destructive behaviors.

-Holistic therapies such as meditation, yoga, nutrition, meal planning and self-care skills can help empower individuals to gain internal control over self.
+Holistic therapies such as meditation, yoga, nutrition, meal planning, and self-care skills can help empower individuals to gain internal control over themselves.

 Signs of Addiction and Mood Disorders

 Signs of depression can include increased fatigue, muscle weakness, chronic pain, lack of interest in activities, and isolation from friends.
-Often there are changes in sleep patterns, eating habits with weight loss or gain.
+Often there are changes in sleep patterns and eating habits.

 Comprehensive treatment is available for both depression and opiate abuse .
-Medication can help with withdrawal effects and dependence, coupled with antidepressants to help with mood disorder symptom management can lead to a successful recovery.
+Medications can help with any withdrawal effects related to the addiction.
+This coupled with antidepressants to help with mood disorder symptom management can lead to a successful recovery.

-Recovery and healing are possible from both mood disorder and opioid abuse.
-Being able to reach out for treatment and continued aftercare support is essential in the recovery process.
+Recovery and healing are possible from both a mood disorder and an opioid addiction.
+The first step is reaching out for help and support which is the essential part in the recovery process.